 One of the best ways to improve your Muay Thai game is to take private lessons.
 While group classes are perfect for sparring, clinching, and working on your timing, private lessons are the best way to improve your technique.

 Nothing can compare to having a trainer spend an hour watching you and offering you instant feedback.
 As I wrote about in a previous article, this is exactly how Thai fighters in Thailand improve fast when they start.
 They get one on one attention from trainers, who don’t allowed them to form bad habits in training.

-While you may be a special student, your trainer has a limited amount of time in a class.
+While you may consider yourself valuable, your trainer has a limited amount of time in a class.